fmoyaj/DApp-Blog/README.md

 **Test the dapp in Chrome by visiting: [https://dblog-lat.herokuapp.com/](https://dblog-lat.herokuapp.com/)**

 The smart contract behind this descentralized app was built on the Ethereum Virtual Machine.
 This app is a full stack blog.
 The smart contract was deployed to Mumbai, the Polygon test network.
-Get some tokens so write some blogposts in the [Polygon Faucet](https://faucet.polygon.technology).
+Get some tokens so write some blog posts in the [Polygon Faucet](https://faucet.polygon.technology).

 Stack: